PyO3/pyo3/Contributing.md

 In addition to the larger CI workflow which runs on each Pull Request, we provide a short CI workflow which runs on every push to github.
 This workflow runs the nox sessions: `rustfmt`, `ruff`, `clippy` and `test-rust -- skip-full` and is designed to run in under 200s to provide feedback within a reasonable timeframe and not use all your github actions minutes.

+In order to save resources this workflow is opt-in.
+If you wish to make use of the workflow then please name your branch `ci/...`.

 ## Ways to help

 ### Help users identify bugs